Thank you for relating to my previous blog. Since I got a great response to the last article on the education system.

 We need to study the top 3 countries.
 Their syllabus and syllabus must cover critical points of modern education.

-We need to study abroad for quality education, if possible, to create sources by using potential resources for researchers, creativity, modern institutions, and science laboratories for creating barriers to save our valuable reserves.
+We need to study abroad for quality education, if possible, to create sources by using potential resources for researchers, creativity, modern institutions, and science laboratories to create barriers to save our valuable reserves.

-We have to overcome barriers of foreign drain.
+We have to overcome the barriers of the foreign drain.
 In this way, our country can progress.
 There are many problems in our education system.

 We have to simply eradicate them, and then we will be able to lead the world.

 Let’s join us to work and succeed in our country and for prosperity as a whole nation.

 In our contemporary society, everything seems geared to material growth, even our systems of education.
 As a result, we no longer pay adequate attention to our inner values, which leads to psychological unrest.
 To address this inequity, we need to pay more attention to our minds.